AndrewJBateman/angular-graphql-data/README.md

 # :zap: Angular Data Charts

-* Fully working native desktop app produced using Angular front-end framework and Electron.
+* Native desktop app produced using Angular front-end framework and Electron.
 Uses Youtube API data to show subscribers to a Youtube channel, based on a Youtube channel id.

 *** Note: to open web links in a new window use: _ctrl+click on link_**